GDATASoftwareAG/wordpress-gdata-antivirus/Readme.md

 ## License

-This WordPress Antivirus Plugin is released under the [MIT License](https://github.com/GDATASoftwareAG/wp-vaas/blob/main/LICENSE).
+This WordPress Antivirus Plugin is released under the [MIT License](https://github.com/GDATASoftwareAG/wordpress-gdata-antivirus/blob/main/LICENSE).
 Feel free to contribute, share, and modify the plugin within the terms of the license.

 ## Disclaimer

 While this plugin enhances the security of your WordPress installation, no security measure is foolproof.
 Regular backups and other security best practices are still recommended to ensure the safety of your website.

-Thank you for choosing the wp-vaas.
+Thank you for choosing the wordpress-gdata-antivirus.
 Stay secure!